-- Courtney Roselle, fitness coach and business owner, fought hard to keep her business alive during the pandemic.
+- Courtney Roselle, fitness coach, business owner, and reality TV star, fought hard to keep her business alive during the pandemic.

 - Rather than focus on the uncertainty, Courtney dove right into adapting to the new normal and earning extra money.
 Don’t break the rules—lean into them!